microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 It is also possible to implement measurements in other orthogonal bases, such as the [Pauli X basis](single_qubit_gates_pauli_basis), which consists of the two vectors $\ket + = \frac1{\sqrt2} \big(\ket 0 +\ket 1\big)$, and $\ket - = \frac1{\sqrt2} \big(\ket 0 -\ket 1\big)$.
 Q# has a built-in operation [Measure](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.intrinsic.measure) for measurements in the Pauli bases.

-> The `Measure` operation can be used for measuring multiple qubits in a multi-qubit system; however, in this tutorial we only consider measurements for single-qubit systems.
+> The `Measure` operation can be used for measuring multiple qubits in a multi-qubit system; however, in this Kata we only consider measurements for single-qubit systems.

 The eigenvalues of a Pauli matrix are $\pm 1$, with one eigenvector corresponding to each eigenvalue.
 For any chosen Pauli basis, the `Measure` operation returns `Zero` if the measurement outcome corresponds to the eigenvalue $+1$, and returns `One` if the measurement outcome corresponds to the eigenvalue $-1$.
 As in the case of the computational basis measurements, the wave function of the qubit collapses to the corresponding state after the measurement is executed.